ukhsa-collaboration/fingertipscharts/cran-comments.md

-This release fixes the package that was breaking due the vignette not compiling properly.
-I have also added graceful failures with useful messages where the package requires the internet but it is unavailable.
+This release fixes a test and an example that were failing due to the underlying data from an API changing.

 ## Test

 * local Windows 10 install, R 3.6.1
-* used Travis to check on Linux (2019-09-09)
+* used Travis to check on Linux (2019-10-02)

 ## R CMD check results